sabegg2/nosql-challenge/README.md

 2. Deliverable 2: A Jupyter notebook ([NoSQL_analysis.ipynb](NoSQL_analysis.ipynb)) containing code that performs the exploratory analysis queries in the database.

+## Setup Summary

+Below I summarize the various operations performed to the data in the NoSQL_setup.ipynb file.

+In the setup, I imported the data and set up the uk_food database.
+I made some modifications/updates, including (1) Added a new entry for Penang Flavours restaurant, (2) Updated the BusinessTypeID of this new entry,
+(3) Removed all documents with the LocalAuthorityName of Dover, (4) Updated the latitude and longitude to decimal numbers, (5) Set non-numerical ratings to null and changed numerical ratings to integers.

 ## Analysis Summary

+Below I give the main results from the analysis done in the NoSQL_analysis.ipynb file.

 There are 41 establishments with a hygiene score of 20.